xxyzzzq/quex/doc/source-old/character-encoding/converter_helper.rst

      #include <quex/code_base/converter_helper/from-utf32.i>

 for the implementations.
-They function exactly the same way as the dedicate converters for the ``--codec`` converters do.
+They function exactly the same way as the dedicate converters for the ``--encoding`` converters do.
 That is, their signatures are for example

 .. code-block:: cpp